Center for Perfection Studies • The Big Board–Little Universe Project • USA • 2017 • Notational Index •

 Please note: The study of Notation #173 is now on its own page.

 Overview: There are just three more doublings until we reach the current time.
-The 200th notation will bring us to 2.7 billion years.
+The 200th notation adds 1.37 billion years to bring us to total of 2.7 billion years.
 The 201st notation will add 5.4 billion years, and the 202nd notation will eventually add 10.8 billion more years.
-At this notation, our little universe has only been working for just 43.318 quintillion seconds. in light of this model, it does not seem so very long.
+At this notation, our little universe has only been working for just 43.318 quintillion seconds.
+In light of this model, it does not seem so very long.

 199th doubling of the Planck Time: 43,318,236,018,400,000 seconds (1.3727 billion years), the sum total for the entire universe